 - Your symptoms last longer than a week

-In many cases, you might have a mix of symptoms that can be very similar to symptoms of other conditions, including COVID-19.
+If you’re concerned about your symptoms, especially if you suspect COVID-19.
 If you’re concerned about your symptoms, the only way to get an accurate diagnosis is to talk to a doctor.
-We’ll be able to talk to you about your symptoms, determine the cause of your illness and start you on a personalized treatment plan.
+We’ll talk with you about your symptoms, determine the cause of your illness and start you on a personalized treatment plan.

 Getting care for the flu within the first 24 hours is key to helping reduce your symptoms and your recovery time.
 When you notice flu symptoms, visit Virtuwell, our 24/7 online clinic, to get the care you need to feel better as soon as possible.

 Certain conditions can put some people at a higher risk of a severe flu.
-It’s important to see a doctor if you have the flu or flu-like symptoms and any of these symptoms or conditions:
+It’s important to see a doctor if you have the flu or flu-like symptoms, plus any of these symptoms or conditions:

 - Difficulty breathing